lektorium-tutor/lekt/docs/install.rst

 Then run the ``quickstart`` command again.
 Depending on your deployment target, run one of::

-    tutor local quickstart # for local installations tutor dev quickstart   # for local development installations tutor k8s quickstart   # for Kubernetes installation
+    lekt local quickstart # for local installations lekt dev quickstart   # for local development installations lekt k8s quickstart   # for Kubernetes installation

 Upgrading with custom Docker images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you run :ref:`customised <configuration_customisation>` Docker images, you need to rebuild them before running ``quickstart``::

-    tutor config save
+    lekt config save
-    tutor images build all # specify here the images that you need to build
+    lekt images build all # specify here the images that you need to build
-    tutor local quickstart
+    lekt local quickstart

 Upgrading to a new Open edX release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~